rtucek/vue-query-builder/docs/configuration.md

 as usually expected.

-### Usage of GroupCtrlSlotProps
+### Usage of groupCtrlSlotProps

-For the slot of type `GroupCtrlSlotProps`, the `newGroup()` callback, passed as slot prop, becomes a noop, if a group has exceeded the `maxDepth` policy.
-Additionally, a boolean flag with as `maxDepthExeeded` property is provided to the slot prop object, so the slot can apply some v-if condition logic for hiding a create-new-group handler.
+For the slot of type [`groupCtrlSlotProps`](styling.html#groupcontrol-slot), the `newGroup()` callback, passed as slot prop, becomes a noop, if a group has exceeded the `maxDepth` policy.
+Additionally, a boolean flag with a `maxDepthExeeded` property is provided to the slot prop object, so the slot can check and hide a create-new-group handler.